TonyBgithub/portfolio-portal/content/docs/api-documentation.md

 ---
-title: "Getting Started with API documentation"
+title: "Getting Started with APIs"
 navigation:
   show: true
 description: Learn what APIs are, and how to interact with REST APIs.
 ---

-In this article you'll learn what APIs are, and how to interact with a REST API using Postman.
+In this article you'll learn what APIs are, and you'll send your first API call using Postman.

 ## Prerequisites
 You have basic knowledge of how the internet works, and basic knowledge of HTML, CSS and Javascript.